ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Shall validate the DSCs against the CSCA prior to publication.
 * MAY sign the aggregated list.

-The format for these lists is TBC and will likely follow current ICAO-ML standards closely.
-They are likely to be optimised for clarity and interoperability.
-And are therefore highly likely to be very different from the trust-lists that the verifiers  download daily from the field.
-As these are highly Member State specific; and need to be tuned to the technological setting at hand.
+The format for the lists used for the interchange between the member states and the Secretariat is TBC, and should be optimised for clarity and interoperability.
+The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.

+This list format for interchange between the member states is likely to be quite different from format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
+The Secretariat should take care to publish the aggregated list of DSCs in an, from a verifiers perspective, accessible and easy to use format.

+Member State are also expected to publish country-specific lists, in formats tuned to the technological setting at hand in that member state.

 And that also will